Vranduk (Doboj)

-Vranduk is an abandoned village in the municipality of Doboj, Bosnia and Herzegovina.
+Vranduk is a village in the municipality of Doboj, Republika Srpska, Bosnia and Herzegovina.
 According to the preliminary results of the Bosnian census of 2013, while there are still 5 dwellings, it apparently no longer has any inhabitants.
-In 1991 it had a population of 199, 98% of which were Croats.
+In 1991 it had a population of 199 of which 195 were Croats.
 The Yugoslavian censuses of 1971 and 1981 counted 167 and 224 inhabitants respectively.